Sheikh-Ishfaq/Airbnb/README.md

 # Airbnb
-A platform to buy, sell, or rent houses and restaurants with ease and convenience.
+Airbnb is an online marketplace that connects people looking to rent out their homes with travelers seeking accommodations.
+It offers unique stays in over 220 countries, ranging from apartments and houses to cabins and luxury villas.